Most of us humans have a love-hate relationship with chocolate, loving the taste and hating that too much of that love can create weight issues.

 The multiple facets involved make it difficult to determine just how much chocolate would make your dog sick.

 There’s a handy chocolate toxicity meter available at PetMD.
-It allows you to enter the dog’s weight, type of chocolate, and amount consumed so that you can determine your specific dog’s toxicity risk.
+It allows you to enter the dog’s weight, type of chocolate, and the amount consumed so that you can determine your specific dog’s toxicity risk.

 How Long Does It Take For The Side Effects Of Chocolate To Show In A Dog?